Dysport vs Botox: Which is Better for Wrinkles in 2024

 Dysport was an effective treatment for my forehead wrinkles but it did not seem to last as long.

-And I never did achieve the look I get when I have Botox.
-The Dysport didn’t seem as strong as Botox.
+I never achieved the look I get when I have Botox, and the Dysport didn’t seem as strong as Botox.

 In addition, I required two follow-up treatments because I needed more Dysport than my injector originally thought.